emvi/shifu/README.md

     "disable_cache": false,
     "_path": "A list of routes on which this page should be served.
 Routes support regular expressions and variables, such as /p/{var} or /p/{var:[0-9]+}.
 They are available as a string map called 'args'.", "path": {
-        "_en": "Use /404 as a special case serving the 404 not found page by default.", "en": "/",
+        "_en": "Use /404 (default) as a special case serving the 404 not found page.", "en": "/",
         "de": "/de"
     },